What is coronary artery disease?

 Your doctor may also suggest these procedures:

-You can lower your risk of coronary artery disease, heart disease and stroke by knowing and controlling your blood pressure, diabetes and blood cholesterol.
+You can lower your risk of other heart diseases and stroke by knowing and controlling your blood pressure, diabetes and blood cholesterol.
 It is also important to lead a healthy lifestyle:

 It’s normal to feel worried or afraid after a diagnosis of coronary artery disease.
 Find someone you can turn to for emotional support like a family member, friend, doctor, mental health worker or support group.
 Talking about your emotions and feelings could be an important part of your journey to recovery.